 Amendment 2 aligns the text of clause 6.5 on notching of specific frequency bands with ITU-T G.9701 (2014) and its latest amendments, completes the specification of 212 MHz profiles, adds Annex X ''Adaptation to the coax medium'' in support of Annex X ''Operation without multi-line coordination intended for a crosstalk free environment'' that has been specified in amendment 3 to ITU-T G.9701, and updates the table of International amateur radio frequencies in Appendix I.

+The 2019 version of ITU-T G.9700 adds a new 106 MHz limit PSD mask intended to be used for transmission over networks with increased shielding, such as those with shielded cables or where cables are buried underground.

 TSB NOTE – As of the date of this Circular, one or more IPR statements had been received by TSB regarding this draft text.
 For up-to-date information, members are invited to consult the IPR database at www.itu.int/ipr/.

 Yours faithfully,